Email Marketing Best Practices for Your Directory Business That Drive Results

 And the results?
 Your audience may reward you with lots of unsubscriptions, throwing in the spam folder, or at least with a performance drop in the open rate.

 4. Steer clear of using ‘No-Reply’ in the sender’s email address.

 Many email marketers and companies in the US comply with CAN-SPAM, a longstanding piece of legislation.
 According to the CAN-SPAM guideline, you are not allowed to use “No-Reply” in your email address (For example, [email protected]).

 The use of the “No reply” phrase in your address or in your copy prevents the recipients to take further action like unsubscribing or interacting with the sender.
 This violates the protection of the CAN-SPAM law.
 Furthermore, people are less likely to read an email that has been sent via such an email address including the “No reply” phrase.
 Remember, people always love to interact more with emails having a human touch.
-So, you should steer clear of using ‘No-Reply’ as email marketing best practices.
+So, you should steer clear of using ‘No-Reply’ as an email marketing best practice.

 5. Stick to fewer than three typefaces.

 A matured and expert email marketers do know using too many font styles or typefaces can actually distract the readers rather than poring over.

 Simply put, you should not junk up your email copy using more than two typefaces or too many bold fonts, etc. to pass the email marketing best practices.

 Try not to use more than three typefaces or fonts, italic, bold, or color in your text.
 Remember the less clutter you have in your email copy the more conversions you will get in return.

 6. Optimize the email’s preview text.